 In 1930 Montclair Presbyterian Church was organized with 90 Charter Members.

-Oakland Tribune April 1930
+Oakland Tribune, April 1930

-The Montclair Observation Tower was a two-story tower built by the Realty Syndicate in 1925 to assist with the selling of homes in the newly opened area of Montclair Highlands.
+The Montclair Observation Tower was a two-story tower constructed by the Realty Syndicate in 1925 to aid in the sale of homes in the newly developed area of Montclair Highlands.

-Every night the Observation Tower was illuminated by the Idora Park searchlight – “the most powerful searchlight in the world.”
+Every night, the Observation Tower was illuminated by the Idora Park searchlight – “the most powerful searchlight in the world.”

 “On a clear day, it is said you could see points as far away as the Farallon Islands.”